jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Preserving confidentiality means protecting an asset or data, even if it's not a secret

   - **Integrity**:
+    - Principle that objects retain their veracity and are intentionally modified only by authorized subjects
     - Concept of protecting the reliability and correctness of data; guarding against improper info modification/destruction; includes ensuring non-repudiation and authenticity
     - Integrity protection prevents unauthorized alterations of data
-    - Preventing unauthorized subjects from making modifications
     - Preventing authorized subjects from making unauthorized modifications, such as mistakes
     - Maintaining the internal and external consistency of objects

   - **Availability**:
-    - Authorized subjects are granted timely and uninterrupted access to objects
+    - Principle that authorized subjects are granted timely and uninterrupted access to objects
     - To ensure high availability of services and data, use techniques like failover clustering, site resiliency, automatic failover, load balancing, redundancy of hardware and software components, and fault tolerance

   - **Authenticity**: ensuring a transmission, message or sender is legitimate